vikingeducation/prep_basics/test-yourself-answers.md

 #### What's the difference between static and dynamic web pages?

+Static web pages are just that, static.
+These types of web pages do not change.
+The user will read and view the web pages as they are.
+There is no user interaction.
+Whereas, Dynamic web pages will change.
+Dynamic web pages ask for user input and based on that input change accordingly.
+Examples of this would be the submission of a form, enter a date of birth to enter the website or answering questions.

+*Contributed by Brian Senick*

 Dynamic webpages change depending on the user input and actions.
 Because of this they also require a more complicated server.
 Static web pages offer no dynamic changes and keep their content no matter the actions of the end-user.

 Dynamic pages allows users to create, destroy, edit, and read data.
 The data persists even when the page is closed, unlike static pages which are reloaded each time a browser is refreshed.